-- Students will understand conventions of poetry, drama and fiction as genres and be able to explain their uses and effects [English A. 1-3, B. 2-4, E.1; SSL IV A-D]. - Students will evaluate the influence of historical context on form, style, and point of view [English A. 5-6, C. 1-2, E. 5; SSL I. A-B]

-- Students will develop greater autonomy as readers and writers by generating and responding to their own substantive questions about authors and literary works [English B. I. D. 1-3, E. 3; SSL I.B] - Students will experience writing as an incremental and recursive process by drafting, critiquing and revising creative and expository work [English C. 3-5; SSL I. A, II.A, III.A, IV A-D]
+- Students will understand conventions of poetry, drama, and fiction as genres and be able to explain their uses and effects [English A.1-3, B.2-4, E.1; SSL IV.A-D]. - Students will evaluate the influence of historical context on form, style, and point of view [English A.4, A.7-8; SSL II.A]. - Students will work collaboratively to come to an understanding of readings [English A.5-6, C. 1-2, E.2, E.5; SSL I.A-B]. - Students will develop greater autonomy as readers and writers by generating and responding to their own substantive questions about authors and literary works [English B.1, D.1-3, E.3; SSL I.B]. - Students will experience writing as an incremental and recursive process by drafting, critiquing, and revising creative and expository works [C.3-5; SSL I.A, II.A, III.A, IV.A-D]. - Students will reflect upon literacy learning as a lifelong endeavor and set goals for themselves as literacy learners based on their strengths, needs, and aspirations [English E.3; SSL II.A, III.B, V.C].